 But don't be fooled; none of these things mean you're diversified.

 “Diversification" is actually the level of correlation between the investments in your portfolio.
 Correlation is how prices (and your returns) change with respect to one another.
 Do they go and down at the same time by the same amount?
 If yes, then they’re said to be correlated and visa versa.

 our portfolio’s considered “diversified” when the returns of your investments are "uncorrelated“.
 When returns are “correlated”, your investments are "undiversified".

 Safe Investing Tip:

-If all your investments are going up in price, then your investments ARE NOT diversified.
+If all your investments go up in price at the same time, then your portfolio IS NOT diversified.

 Safe Investing Tip:

-Asset classes CAN move in the same direction under certain circumstances!
+Asset classes CAN and DO move in the same direction under certain circumstances!
 The financial crisis in 2008 is a great example.

 Correlations change over time.
 The last 6 months may be different than the prior 6 months, or the last 18 months.
 That's why it’s also important to understand factors affecting the asset classes you purchase (market conditions, where we are in the business/credit cycle, etc.).